Lundqvist gets 30th win, Rangers topple Panthers, 5-2

 Kreider gave the Rangers a 1-0 lead at 9:25 of the first.
 Kreider redirected a shot from the right circle by former Panther Steven Kampfer into the net from in front for his 25th goal of the season.

 The Rangers stretched their lead to 2-0 when Glass knocked in a rebound under Reimer's pads with 7:00 left in the first.
-Glass played his second game of the season since being recalled on Monday from AHL Hartford.
-The goal was his first since March 21, 2016, also against Florida.

 Notes: Former Panthers captain Olli Jokinen retired as a member of Florida's organization on Tuesday.
 He played for the Panthers from 2000 to 2008 and is the franchise's leader in goals (188) and points (419). ''I'm honored and humbled that that the Panthers were willing to do this,'' Jokinen said. ''When I got traded from here in 2008, I had it in the back of my head that I wanted to come back to Florida and play my last year in Florida.
 Obviously, it didn't happen, but it ended up happening this way.
 It's been a great day.
 I'm finally officially leaving the game behind as a player.'' ...
 Rangers forward Michael Grabner missed his fourth game with a lower-body injury. ...
 Defenseman Adam Clendening and forward Matt Puempel were each a healthy scratch for the second straight game.